goFrendiAsgard/zaruba/docs/core-concepts/project/README.md

 # Generate a New Project

-To create a project with sane boilerplate you can make a directory and invoke `zaruba please initProject`.
+The recommended way to create a new project is by generate it.

+To do this, you need to:

+* create an empty directory.
+* invoke `zaruba please initProject` from inside the directory.

 __Example:__